huaweicloud/terraform-provider-huaweicloud/docs/resources/smn_topic.md

 * `display_name` - (Optional, String) Topic display name, which is presented as the name of the email sender in an email message.

-* `topic_urn` - (Optional, String, ForceNew) Resource identifier of a topic, which is unique.

-* `push_policy` - (Optional, Int, ForceNew) Message pushing policy.
-0 indicates that the message sending fails and the message is cached in the queue.
-1 indicates that the failed message is discarded.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - Specifies a resource ID in UUID format.

+* `topic_urn` - Resource identifier of a topic, which is unique.

+* `push_policy` - Message pushing policy.
+0 indicates that the message
+    sending fails and the message is cached in the queue.
+1 indicates that the failed message is discarded.

 * `create_time` - Time when the topic was created.